-When MODE={ANSI | ANSI14}, you must declare either SQLSTA (see "Declaring SQLSTA" on page 2 - 5) or SQLCOD (see "Declaring SQLCOD" on page 2 - 5) or both.
-The SQLSTA status variable supports the SQLSTA status variable specified by the SQL92 standard.
+When MODE={ANSI | ANSI14}, you must declare either SQLSTA (see "Declaring SQLSTA") or SQLCOD (see "Declaring SQLCOD") or both.
+The SQLSTA status variable supports the SQLSTA status variable specified by the SQL standard.
 You can use the SQLSTA status variable with or without SQLCOD.
 For more information see Chapter 8 of the Programmer's Guide to the Oracle Precompilers.